MicrosoftDocs/defender-docs/defender-business/mdb-onboard-devices.md

 2. In the navigation pane, choose **Settings** > **Endpoints**, and then under **Device management**, choose **Onboarding**.

-3. Select **Windows 10 and 11**, and then, in the **Deployment method** section, choose **Local script**.
+3. Select **Windows 10 and 11**.

+4. Under **Connectivity type**, select **Streamlined**.

-4. Select **Download onboarding package**.
+5. In the **Deployment method** section, choose **Local script**, and then select **Download onboarding package**.
 We recommend that you save the onboarding package to a removable drive.

-5. On a Windows device, extract the contents of the configuration package to a location, such as the Desktop folder.
+6. On a Windows device, extract the contents of the configuration package to a location, such as the Desktop folder.
 You should have a file named `WindowsDefenderATPLocalOnboardingScript.cmd`.

-6. Open a command prompt as an administrator.
+7. Open a command prompt as an administrator.

-7. Type the location of the script file.
+8. Type the location of the script file.
 For example, if you copied the file to the Desktop folder, you would type `%userprofile%\Desktop\WindowsDefenderATPLocalOnboardingScript.cmd`, and then press the Enter key (or select **OK**).

-8. After the script runs, [Run a detection test](#run-a-detection-test-on-a-windows-10-or-11-device).
+9. After the script runs, [Run a detection test](#run-a-detection-test-on-a-windows-10-or-11-device).

 ### Group Policy for Windows 10 and 11